yonaskolb/Mint/README.md

 ````

 ### Resources
+> Since Swift 5.3 resources are now built into the Swift Package manager, so if you're targetting that version or above the `Package.resources` file is no longer necessary https://github.com/apple/swift-evolution/blob/master/proposals/0271-package-manager-resources.md

 The Swift Package Manager doesn't yet have a way of specifying resources directories.
 If your tool requires access to resources from the repo you require a custom `Package.resources` file.
 This is a plain text file that lists the resources directories on different lines:

 ```